Suryansh-Dey/mySTL/readme.md

 3. click on environment variables button
 4. under `user variables for <user_name>` click on `Path`
 5. click edit
-6. paste the location of mySTL folder on at last line
+6. paste the location of mySTL/bin folder on at last line
 Now open a new terminal and run
 ```
 > mystl --version